-To assist you in locating the lower anchors for this child restraint system, a label will be applied to the seatback at each anchor position.
+To assist you in locating the lower anchors for this child restraint system, each seating position with the LATCH system has a label on the seatback at each lower anchor position.

 The labels are located near the base of the passenger seat.